googleworkspace/chat-framework-nodejs/packages/core/README.md

 This is an experimental framework for building [Google Chat bots](https://developers.google.com/chat/concepts) using Node.js.

-## Why use this?

-The framework aims to reduce the amount of boilerplate code in bots and make it easier to focus on your bot's features.

-Some notable features:

-* Better message routing.
-The framework parses incoming messages and routes them depending on the type of event and content.
-Bots only need to listen for specific events that are important to them.
-* Easier to do the right thing.
-Built-in support for authenticating incoming messages and context-aware helps keep things simple and correct.
-* Build hybrid bots that support slash commands, dialogs, and conversational interfaces.
-  Use the add-on `@google/chat-sdk-dialogflow` package to delegate conversational interactions to Dialogflow while also support more app-like interactions with slash commands, link unfurling, and other features not easily implemented when using Dialogflow directly.

-## Why doesn't it have a catchy name?

-It's still new, and we're trying to see how much traction it gets.
-But if you have a great name in mind, let us know!

-## Help wanted

-We'd love to hear your feedback as well as  accept [code contributions](docs/contributing.md).
-A few ideas of things that would be helpful:

-* Starter and template projects, generators, etc.
-* A better plugin mechanism
-* Storage interfaces for persisting conversation state.
-* Plugins for common functionality like analytics and observability.
-* Better documentation and more examples

-Or just build things with it and give us your feedback and let us know what you've made!

 ## Getting started - an echo bot

 1. Create a new project: